-As a sociopath, it has always been easier for me to lie.
-I learned quickly when I was a kid that my perception of the world wasn’t the same as it was for others.
+As a sociopath, it has always been easier for me to lie than to be honest.
+I learned quickly when I was a kid that my perception of the world wasn’t the same as it is for others.
 And worse, that the world isn’t kind to people who are different.

 When you are a child, people don’t want to hear that you aren’t remorseful.
 They don’t want to know that you feel no guilt.
 Society rewards the like-minded, so I taught myself to lie in search of those rewards.
 Lying kept me safe.
 Lying kept me hidden.
 The only thing that ever got me into trouble was the truth.

 This is still true today.
 I am constantly punished for telling the truth.
 Take my husband, for example.
 He doesn’t like the fact that I have come clean about being a sociopath.
 He doesn’t like the stories that I write.
 He doesn’t appreciate the research I conduct.
 He doesn’t want his friends to know that his wife is someone who doesn’t have access to remorse.
-He would rather I kept my mouth shut.
+He would rather I be “normal.”

 My best friend isn’t a fan either.
 She despises lying.
 That she has chosen a sociopath as a best friend is not something she wants to take a look at.
-She doesn’t know about this website (not because I lied to her about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
-She never wants to talk about my research or why I specialize in the treatments of sociopaths.
-She changes the subject anytime it comes up.
+My parents don’t know about this website (not because I lied to them about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
+They never wants to talk about my research or why I specialize in the treatments of sociopaths.
+They change the subject anytime it comes up.